-Margaret has sent the following question in the ask ARLO! blog
+Margaret has sent the following question on our blog:

-I have a reverse mortgage and I’m having problems with it.
-Was it legal for me to get a reverse mortgage without my own lawyer to explain the situation to me?
+I have a reverse mortgage, and I’m having problems with it.
+Was it legal to get a reverse mortgage without my lawyer explaining the situation?
 I never knew the pros and cons of a reverse mortgage.
-I think it’s a legal way to Swindle homeowners out of their homes.
+I think it’s a legal way to swindle homeowners out of their homes.
 How can I get out of the reverse mortgage?

-I am sorry if you have regrets now, but you are free get out of the reverse mortgage at anytime without penalty by refinancing into a traditional loan, paying off with other funds, or simply selling your home.
+I am sorry if you have regrets now.
+You can get out of the reverse mortgage without penalty by refinancing into a traditional loan, paying off with other funds, or simply selling your home.

-If you just don’t like the balance rising simply make a repayment each month towards the interest charges and protect your equity position.
+If you don’t like the balance rising, repay each month towards the interest charges and protect your equity position.

-I don’t know why you feel you were denied access to your own lawyer or any opportunity to learn the pros and cons of a reverse mortgage.
+Furthermore, I’m afraid I have to disagree with such a broad and defamatory statement as this when the resources are so readily available.
+I wonder why you feel you were denied access to your lawyer or any opportunity to learn the pros and cons of a reverse mortgage.

-I cannot defend or chastise your originator because I do not know who that was, but we encourage borrowers to get advice from family, any legal or accounting professionals they choose.
+I cannot defend or chastise your originator because I do not know who that was.
+Still, we encourage borrowers to get advice from family and any legal or accounting professionals they choose.

 So, you have yet another opportunity to seek assistance from anyone you choose during this time with your actual loan documents.

-Even if you didn’t make a single phone call or visit a single attorney during any of this time, if you do just an internet search on your own words “pros and cons of a reverse mortgage”, the term auto-fills in the search bar meaning it is a popular phrase and there are more than 200 URL’s of available results from attorneys, lenders, HUD, AARP, and many others.
+Even if you didn’t make a single phone call or visit a single attorney during any of this time, if you do just an internet search on your own words, “pros and cons of a reverse mortgage,” the term auto-fills in the search bar meaning it is a popular phrase—more than 200 URLs of available results from attorneys, lenders, HUD, AARP, etc.

-And many borrowers ran into bad originators or lenders from time to time who may not have been the best advocates for the borrowers in the way the loans were handled.
+Many borrowers occasionally ran into bad originators or lenders who may not have been the best advocates for the borrowers in handling the loans.

-But I will not agree with any characterization that seeks to paint the reverse mortgage process as one that doesn’t give borrowers an opportunity to have their own advisors, legal or otherwise, review the transaction or as one that is solely trying to swindle homeowners out of their homes.
+But I’m afraid I have to disagree with any characterization that seeks to paint the reverse mortgage process as one that doesn’t allow borrowers to have their advisors, legal or otherwise, review the transaction or as one that is solely trying to swindle homeowners out of their homes.

-I do not know what state you live in, but many states also have their own cooling off periods designed to give borrowers additional time to consider the transaction at the beginning of the loan as well.
+I do not know what state you live in, but many states also have cooling-off periods designed to give borrowers additional time to consider the transaction at the beginning of the loan.

 ARLO recommends these helpful resources: